-Integrating sphere scanner is designed for characterizing the spatial uniformities of integrating spheres.
-A stable narrow beam of light is pointed at various parts of the sphere surface, covering the whole 4π solid angle.
+Integrating sphere scanner Hammerhead is designed for characterizing the spatial uniformity of the integrating sphere.
+A beam of light is directed at all parts of the sphere surface, covering the whole 4π solid angle.
 The photometer signal for each direction is recorded producing the sphere responsivity map.

 The sphere responsivity map, together with the intensity distribution of the light source under test, can be employed to calculate the spatial non-uniformity correction factor for the luminous flux measurement.
 This correction reduces the measurement uncertainty of the luminous flux and luminous efficacy measured for the lighting product.

 The Hammerhead measurement software automates the whole scanning process.
-The user only needs to select the angular step size and start the scan by pressing a button.
-The software displays the progress of the scan in real time, and outputs the data in a format directly compatible with fisheye camera method, which measures the intensity distribution of the light source and automatically calculates the spatial non-uniformity correction factor for the luminous flux measurement.
+The user only needs to select the angular step size and start the scan.
+The software displays the resulting responsivity map during the scan, and at the end of the measurement outputs the data in a format directly compatible with the fisheye camera method which measures the intensity distribution of the light source and automatically calculates the spatial non-uniformity correction factor for luminous flux measurements.